 Check out the “Rainbow Trees” halfway to Hana

-It is truly a magical experience and one that you should definitely be undertaking this Christmas.
+It is indeed a magical experience and one that you should be undertaking this Christmas.

 Booking yourself a road to Hana trip is worth the time, cost, and effort.
 If you are here with your ohana, it’s the best experience you can get.
 After all, it’ll be a big, beautiful, and magical Christmas road trip.